Home > African Destinations > Kenya > Turkish Airlines Istanbul to Nairobi Review

 Sign Pointing to the Location of Showers at Istanbul International Airport

 The showers at Istanbul International Airport had decent water pressure and plenty of hot water.
-It was nice to be able to refresh before the eight hour flight to Nairobi.
+It was nice to be able to freshen up before the long flight to Nairobi.
+Each shower was attached to a small room with just enough space to change.
+I found it a bit difficult to keep my carry-on luggage, sweatshirt, and clothes dry because the space was limited.

 Showers at Istanbul International Airport